 Our operations are geographically diverse and we are exposed to foreign currency exchange risk primarily for the Canadian dollar and Mexican peso, related to our transactions and our subsidiaries' balances that are denominated in currencies other than the U.S. dollar, our functional currency.
 We do not currently hedge our foreign currency transaction or translation exposure, though we have done so in the past and may do so in the future.
 Significant currency fluctuations could impact the comparability of our results of operations between periods.
-A 10% increase or decrease in the value of the Canadian dollar to the U.S. dollar would have caused our reported net sales to increase or decrease by approximately \$1.6 million for the year ended December 31, 2020, and a 10% increase or decrease by approximately \$1.0 million for the year ended December 31, 2020.
-A 10% increase or decrease by approximately \$1.0 million for the year ended December 31, 2020.
-A 10% increase or decrease by approximately \$1.4 million for the year ended December 31, 2020.
-A 10% increase or decrease by approximately \$1.4 million for the year ended December 31, 2020.
-A 10% increase or decrease by approximately \$1.4 million for the year ended December 31, 2020.
+A 10% increase or decrease in the value of the Canadian dollar to the U.S. dollar would have caused our reported net sales to increase or decrease by approximately \$1.6 million for the year ended December 31, 2020, and a 10% increase or decrease in the value of the Canadian dollar to the U.S. dollar would have caused our reported net income to increase or decrease by approximately \$1.0 million for the year ended December 31, 2020.
+A 10% increase or decrease in the value of the Mexican peso to the U.S. dollar would have caused our reported net income to increase or decrease by approximately \$1.4 million for the year ended December 31, 2020.